bluealloy/revm/documentation/src/crates/revm/journaled_state.md

     If the target account does not exist, it's created.
 If the self-destructed account and the target are the same, the balance will be lost.

--  `initial_account_and_code_load`

-    This method initializes an account and loads its associated code from the database.
-If the code does not exist, an empty code is associated with the account.

 -  `initial_account_load`

     This method loads an account's basic information from the database without loading the code.